stewhir/recent-robust-qac/README.md

-<strong>(This repo is work in progress - most code should be there, but I'm working on better documenting it!)</strong>
+<strong>(This repo is work in progress - most code should be there, but I'm working on better documenting it and improving the code which evolved during the research!)</strong>

 <h2>Introduction</h2>